timofeysie/xexenes/README.md

 * The item list cards need a remove icon
 * Item list cards click should lead to a details page
 * Failed searches need an error message
+* write tests for the Home page and the Categories component
+* move the category component into the components directory
 * The NewItem needs to be renamed NewList.
 * Rename todo list
 * Add list to the main page Categories.